-All times listed in this document and on the OWL course site are assumed to be in Eastern Time (the local time of the Western University campus) unless otherwise stated.
-Assignment due dates and exams will be scheduled for the Eastern Time Zone.
-Students must ensure they are available during these times even if they are located outside of Ontario.
-No alterative deadlines, or exam dates/times will be offered for students outside of the Eastern Time Zone.
+All times listed in this document and on the OWL Brightspace course site are assumed to be in Eastern Time (the local time of the Western University campus) unless otherwise stated.
+Assignment due dates will be scheduled for the Eastern Time Zone.